 Correct use of a laboratory notebook, or lab book, is part of doing scientific research.
-You will not only have to use a lab book during all lab courses, but also during research internships, when you start a PhD-project or work at a research & development department of a company.
-A lab book contains the base of your results and the reports you write.
+You will not only have to use a lab book during all lab courses, but also during research internships, a PhD-project, or when you work at a research & development department of a company.
+A lab book contains the base (including results) of the reports you write.
 For that purpose, your lab book should be clear, legible and available for your supervisors or colleagues in case your data is used in a scientific publication.
 The department of your internship is owner of your data and lab book.